Study

 These apps essentially focus on facilitating quick, informal dates between people who are in close proximity to each other and have a little time to kill.

-A recent study coming out of Northwestern University suggests these mobile apps offer a superior alternative to the traditional online dating process.
+A study coming out of Northwestern University suggests these mobile apps offer a superior alternative to the traditional online dating process.

 The study argued most online compatibility algorithms lack accuracy and singles still consider meeting in person as the only way to decide whether someone makes a good potential mate or not.